Elementary School Rhymes

 Use Notta AI to capture and summarize real-time meetings, interviews, podcasts, and other audio/video content.
 Converts audio into text in 58 languages.

-Taking us back down memory lane are some funny rhymes many dignitaries sang in their elementary schools during morning assembly before marching into the classroom to commence school lessons.
+Taking us back down memory lane are some funny rhymes many dignitaries sang in their elementary schools during morning assembly and in the classroom.
 While a few convey meaning, others were created for fun.
 Checking some out, there is no doubt you’ll find awkward phrasing, but the rhythmic tone made us sing and repeat them with much ecstasy.

 Here are some rhymes from my days in elementary school.
 While a few might have been adopted from international schools, some were crafted by our teachers, and some of these rhymes are still in use in many schools today.